 This lotion can treat an object or a creature.
 When treated, the target’s odor is muffled and neutralized.
 The creature does not have a normal scent until the lotion fades after 1 hour, or after the creature gains (or excretes) a scent (such as if sweating after running or touching a perfumed object).

-This lotion is often employed by rogues who anticipate opposition against creatures with strong olfactory senses, such as bloodhounds or
+This lotion is often employed by rogues who anticipate opposition against creatures with strong olfactory senses, such as bloodhounds or wolves.

 Antitoxin (or Antiplague)